ND Stevenson

 Nate Diana "Indy" Stevenson (born Noelle Diana Stevenson, December 31, 1991), known professionally as ND Stevenson, is an American cartoonist and animation producer.
-He is the creator, showrunner, and executive producer of the animated television series She-Ra and the Princesses of Power, which ran from 2018 to 2020.
+He is the developer, showrunner, and executive producer of the animated television series She-Ra and the Princesses of Power, which ran from 2018 to 2020.
 He is also known for the science fantasy graphic novel Nimona, as co-writer of the comic series Lumberjanes, and The Fire Never Goes Out, his autobiographical collection.

 Stevenson's work has won multiple Eisner Awards as well as a Daytime Emmy Award and a GLAAD Media Award.
 Stevenson is non-binary and transmasculine, and has written about being transgender in his webcomic I'm Fine I'm Fine Just Understand.

 Early life

 Nate Diana Stevenson was born Noelle Diana Stevenson on December 31, 1991, in Columbia, South Carolina, to Diana and Hal Stevenson.
 He is the third of five siblings.
 Stevenson later described his family as "very religious" and said that he had a "very limited diet" as a result.
-At age 5 or 6, his first exposure to anime was the series Superbook, which he got from a church library, and said he found it "really scary...and a little bit traumatizing."
+At age 5 or 6, his first exposure to anime was the series Superbook, which he got from a church library, and said he found it "really scary...and a little bit traumatizing", and later said "yes" when another host said it sounded like the "Bible edition" of Drifters.

 Stevenson was homeschooled before attending A.C.
 Flora High School.
 During his senior year, he created picture books and won a local award in the Visual Literacy Book Production category.
 In a 2023 interview, Stevenson mentioned Pooh's Grand Adventure: The Search for Christopher Robin (1997), The Prince of Egypt (1998), Star Wars: Attack of the Clones (2002), The Lord of the Rings films, and Project Runway as influences in his childhood and adolescence.
+He later said that a public school teacher noticed his drive and ensured he met art school representatives, including one from Maryland Institute College of Art (MICA), the first time had "seriously considered going to school just for art," and later said something about Baltimore "felt right" for him.

-Stevenson attended the Maryland Institute College of Art, graduating in 2013.
+Stevenson attended MICA, graduating in 2013.
 While there, Stevenson gained fame as a fan artist under the name "gingerhaze" for his "hipster Lord of the Rings" characters.
+He later credited various scholarships for making his education at MICA possible, and said he originally attended with the goal of being a children's book illustrator but through a "scheduling accident" he took a class about comics, which served as the birthplace of Nimona.